nitisha-b/Decision-Tree/README.md

 <br>

 This program is very specific to the given data set.
+It helps answer the question if someone should buy a computer or not and uses the data set as features of the people, and determines one feature that is most valuable to make this decision.